Arnaud Beltrame

-Arnaud Jean-Georges Beltrame ([aʁno ʒɑ̃ʒɔʁʒ(ə) bɛltʁam]; 18 April 1973 – 24 March 2018) was a lieutenant colonel in the French Gendarmerie nationale and deputy commander of the Departmental Gendarmerie's Aude unit, who was murdered by a terrorist at Trèbes after having exchanged himself for a hostage.
+Arnaud Jean-Georges Beltrame ([aʁno ʒɑ̃ʒɔʁʒ(ə) bɛltʁam]; 18 April 1973 – 24 March 2018) was a lieutenant colonel in the French Gendarmerie nationale and deputy commander of the Departmental Gendarmerie's Aude unit, who was murdered by an Islamic terrorist at Trèbes after having exchanged himself for a hostage.
 French President Emmanuel Macron said that Beltrame deserved "the respect and admiration of the whole nation."
-For his bravery and adherence to duty he was posthumously promoted to colonel and made a Commander of the Legion of Honour.
+A state funeral was held at Les Invalides, Paris; for his bravery and adherence to duty he was posthumously promoted to the rank of colonel and made a Commander of the Legion of Honour.

 Early life and education

-Beltrame was born on 18 April 1973 in Étampes, France.
+Beltrame was born in 1973 in Étampes, south-southwest of Paris.